darraghoriordan/darragh-oriordan-com/src/pages/2021/01/improving-engagement-spotify-model/index.md

 ### 4. Trust

 There will always be something to work on here but it will be specific to your team so I won't talk about it too much.
+Always be trying to improve trust in the team!

 Consider trust between team members and between your team and the other teams or stakeholders too!

 ## Feedback and Autonomy